jcberquist/sublimetext-cfml/readme.md

 If the documentation command is run when the cursor is within a built-in function or tag it will load the [cfdocs.org](http://cfdocs.org) documentation for that function or tag.
 Thus, having the cursor anywhere within `dateFormat(myDate, "yyyy-mm-dd")` and pressing <kbd>F1</kbd> (by default) will trigger a popup displaying the documentation for `dateFormat`.
 Similarly, having the cursor anywhere within `<cfinclude template="myOtherTemplate.cfm">` and pressing <kbd>F1</kbd> will trigger the display of the documention for `cfinclude`.
 Inline documentation is also available for `Application.cfc` settings and methods.

 *If you have a copy of the cfdocs.org GitHub repository on your file system, there is a package setting, `"cfdocs_path"`, which can be set to the data directory of that repository (e.g. `"cfdocs_path": "C:/github/cfdocs/data/en/"`).
 If this is set, the cfdocs.org documentation will be loaded from the file system instead of being fetched via HTTP request.
 (See below for more information on package settings.)*

-### A Note about Settings

-There are several settings files that you should be aware of, as they control much of the functionality of the package.
-It is important to know how to access them.
-There are two ways to access each file, the first being through the menus, and the second being via the command palette, which you open with <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>P</kbd> on Windows (<kbd>CMD</kbd>+<kbd>SHIFT</kbd>+<kbd>P</kbd> on a Mac).

-**Package Settings**

-You can access package settings from the menu under `Package Settings -> CFML -> Settings` or via the command palette: `CFML: Settings`.
-To override any of these settings, use the user package settings file.
-(The default settings and user settings open side by side.)

-**Project Settings**

-Some settings are also (or only) able to be set on a per project basis.
-These settings control the behavior of the package for a given project.
-You can access and edit project files from the menu under `Project -> Edit Project` or via the command palette: `Project: Edit Project`.
-(These will only be accessible after you have saved a project: `Project -> Save Project As` or `Project: Save As`.)

-**Bindings**

-The keyboard and mouse binding files are available in the menu under `Package Settings -> CFML -> Key Bindings` and `Package Settings -> CFML -> Mouse Bindings`.
-Or via the command palette at `CFML: Key Bindings` and `CFML: Mouse Bindings`.
-The default and user files open side by side.

 ### Default Key Bindings